-DAN 140, fall only; DAN 141, spring only
+DAN 140, fall only; DAN 141, spring only Elementary Modern Dance

-Prerequisite: For DAN 141 is DAN 140

-The elementary dancer learns the basic disciplines in dance as a performing art and acquires the knowledge and understanding of the movement principles underlying these skills.
+Technique and Ballet . . .
+3-3 cr.
+Prerequisite: For DAN 141 is DAN 140 The elementary dancer learns the basic disciplines in dance as a performing art and acquires the knowledge and understanding of the movement principles underlying these skills.

-African-American Dance Ensemble, Rehearsal and Performance. . . .
-1-1 cr.
+DAN 217-218 African American Dance Ensemble, Rehearsal and Performance 1-1 cr.

-Participation in the production, rehearsal and performance of the African-American dance ensemble productions.
+(Dual listed with AFR 113-114) Participation in the production, rehearsal and performance of the African American Dance Ensemble Productions.

-DAN 240, fall only; DAN 241 spring only
+DAN 240 fall only; DAN 241 spring only

+Intermediate Modern Dance Technique and Ballet . . .
+3-3 cr.
 Prerequisites: DAN 140-141.